chefconnor/googleSheetsJobScript/README.md

 ## 🧠 Who It's For

 Ideal for backend developers, data engineers, and job seekers in technical roles (Java/Spring/GCP/etc.) looking for industry-specific, remote opportunities.
+But anybody can alter it by changing the Custom Google Search to include other domains and changing the search string in the JS file to a boolean search that works for their purposes.

 ---